-This reset ensures that Oracle IRM does not perform any further data exporting when the Managed Server is restarted.
+This reset ensures that Oracle IRM does not perform any further data exporting when the Managed Server restarts.

-- 4. Configure the Oracle Internet Directory authentication provider: - a.
+- 5. Configure the Oracle Internet Directory authentication provider: - a.
 Start the Administration Server for your Oracle WebLogic Server domain, as described in Section 10.1, "Starting the Administration Server." - b.
-Log in to the Administration Console as the domain Administration user, at this URL:
+Log in to the Oracle WebLogic Server Administration Console as the domain Administration user, at this URL: